Anthony and Cleopatra

-Octavia arrives and Caesar is less concerned with her than with missing out on the opportunity of publicizing Antony’s poor treatment of her.
-He tells her Antony let her come only so that he could return to Cleopatra.
+Octavia arrives and Caesar is less concerned with her than with missing out on the opportunity of publicizing Anthony’s poor treatment of her.
+He tells her Anthony let her come only so that he could return to Cleopatra.

 The scene brings up all the main characters’ self-deceptions.

-Cleopatra, Antony, and Enobarbus prepare battle strategy.
+Cleopatra, Anthony, and Enobarbus prepare battle strategy.
 The issue of women in the military arises with Enobarbus arguing against Cleopatra’s involvement and mentioning the mockery in Rome.
 But Cleopatra cries, “Sink Rome, and their tongues rot / That speak against us!”
 (III.vii.15-16).
-Despite all advice, Antony impulsively agrees to fight Caesar at sea.
+Despite all advice, Anthony impulsively agrees to fight Caesar at sea.
 Canidius complains, “So our leader’s led, / And we are women’s men” (III.vii.69-70).

 A self-assured Caesar orders his lieutenant Taurus to attack by sea.

 Enobarbus is horrified.
-He reports that during the battle, Antony retreated, and Cleopatra’s first retreat is blamed.
-Cleopatra is called “Yon ribaudred nag of Egypt” (III.x.10) and her flight “like a cow in June” (III.x.14), and Antony followed “like a doting mallard” (III.x.19).
-Canidius will surrender to Caesar, but Enobarbus worriedly will stick with Antony, for now.
+He reports that during the battle, Anthony retreated, and Cleopatra’s first retreat is blamed.
+Cleopatra is called “Yon ribaudred nag of Egypt” (III.x.10) and her flight “like a cow in June” (III.x.14), and Anthony followed “like a doting mallard” (III.x.19).
+Canidius will surrender to Caesar, but Enobarbus worriedly will stick with Anthony, for now.